francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 where we denote the hidden layer post-activation as $$h_j(\mathbf{x}) = \phi(b_i^{(1)} + \sum_{k}^D W_{jk}^{(1)} x_k)$$
 with activation function $$\phi$$.
 All the weights and biases are initialised i.i.d. as
 $$b_i^{(l)} \sim \mathcal{N}(0, \sigma_b^2)$$ and $$W_{ij}^{(l)} \sim \mathcal{N}(0, \sigma_w^2/N)$$.
 Note that, similar
-to standard initialisations (e.g. LeCun), we rescale the variance of the weights by the width.
+to standard initialisations (e.g. LeCun), we rescale the variance of the weights by the width $$N$$.
 This is to avoid divergence when applying central limit theorem (CLT) arguments. $$\boldsymbol{\theta}$$ will denote the set of all parameters.
 We would like to understand the prior over functions induced by this prior over parameters.